Nurses Course

 - Effective analgesia in dogs, cats, equines and exotics

-You’ll have support and guidance from a Module Tutor who is a specialist in veterinary anaesthesia across 8 varied and interactive modules delivered over 8 months.
+You’ll have support and guidance from a Module Tutor who is a specialist in veterinary anaesthesia across 8 varied and interactive modules delivered over 8 months and a free Improve International Manual in Nursing Anaesthesia e-book.

 Additional sessions allow you to develop your reflective skills and enable time for consolidation and revision of your learning.